Technologies and Security Challenges in Metaverse: Security Mechanism in Metaverse (RQ3)

 \subsubsection{Network Threats}

 Protecting Metaverse platforms from DDoS attacks, wormhole attacks, and other network-level threats is crucial at the infrastructure level.
 Kuo (2023) introduced WD-SPRT, a lightweight wormhole detection system based on statistical anomaly detection.
 It uses fluctuations in network neighbor counts to flag suspicious routing patterns in mobile cloud-based Metaverse setups.
 This approach is perfect for scalable, real-time detection and doesn't require any more hardware.
 According to Bhardwaj et al. \cite{bhardwaj2023metaverse}, systems based on generative adversarial networks (GANs) and long short-term memory (LSTM) neural networks are being developed for broader intrusion prevention in order to monitor traffic patterns and identify anomalies in decentralized systems.
+Using XR technology to improve local awareness is the topic of recent studies \cite{woodward2022analytic, ju2020acoustic, lv2020industrial}.
+Woodward and Ruiz \cite{woodward2022analytic} investigate how AR can enhance user perception.
+According to Ju et al. \cite{ju2020acoustic}, audio signals in virtual reality enhance emergency reaction in driving simulations.
+To detect unknown attacks, Vu et al. \cite{vu2020learning} propose using regularized autoencoders to learn latent attack representations.
+Zhang et al. \cite{zhang2013medmon} offer a lightweight anomaly detection method leveraging radio-frequency communications in wearables.
+In order to manage overfitting with little labeled data, Zhou et al. \cite{zhou2020siamese} combine few-shot learning with Siamese networks, while \cite{heartfield2020self} investigates RL-based intrusion detection for smart homes.